ubco-cmps/cosc123_course/about/syllabus_bits/syllabus_02_changelog.md

 ```{important} Please note that I have your best interests in mind, and it is highly unlikely that I will ever change a syllabus in a way that negatively affects the class, or even individual students.
 If you believe a syllabus change is affecting you negatively, please do not hesitate to reach out to me, or [submit your feedback anonymously here](https://ubc.ca1.qualtrics.com/jfe/form/SV_6FhZZZAe9WoKdnv).
 ```

-## Changes to the syllabus since the start of Term
+### Changes since the start of Term

+We will do our best to follow the syllabus, but in case things go south, I will need to make adjustments to the contents and the schedule.

-Any major changes to the syllabus (this page) will be documented here as well as the date the change was made.
+Any major changes to the syllabus (this page) will be documented here, as well as the date the change was made.

 | Change Date | Summary | Rationale |
 |-------------|---------|-----------|